 More Minecraft help:

 If you don’t have a specific item you want to enchant then you can create an enchanted book, which effectively saves the enchantment for use later.
-As for changing enchantments, there’s not much you can do to manipulate your choices as it’s based off you experience level, your enchantment seed, and the item type you’re trying to enchant.
+As for changing enchantments in Minecraft, there’s not much you can do to manipulate your choices as it’s based off you experience level, your enchantment seed, and the item type you’re trying to enchant.
 You can fudge the options you’re shown by reducing the number of bookshelves connected to the table, but this doesn’t affect the possibilities.

-The best way to store up enchantments to craft a max enchanted weapon is to keep enchanting books.
+The best way to store up Minecraft enchantments to craft a max enchanted weapon is to keep enchanting books.
 With the highest level enchantments available to you just keep enchanting books until you have a selection of max level enchantments, then take your desired item and the books to an anvil and pair them together.
 Jace has an exceptional guide on achieving max enchantments on different items, which you can watch below.

 List of all Minecraft enchantments